Dental Bridges in San Rafael, CA

 If your dental arch is missing one or more teeth, you must consider getting them replaced.
 A bridge is used to seal the unsightly gap in your smile by using your natural teeth or implants for support.

 Our reliable dentist near you provides dental bridges made of porcelain, gold, or alloys, depending on your needs, budget, and preferences.
-We also use crowns, veneers, and implants to restore the beauty of your smile.
+We also use crowns, veneers, and dental implants in San Rafael to restore the beauty of your smile.

 Step-by-Step Procedure for Getting a Bridge